blabla1337/skf-flask/skf/markdown/knowledge_base/178-knowledge_base--Content_security_policy_headers--.md

 ## Solution:

-A best practice for implementing CSP in your application would be to externalize all javascript within the web pages.
+A best practice for implementing CSP in your application would be to externalize all JavaScript within the web pages.

 So this:
     <script>